karpathy/char-rnn/Readme.md

 $ th train.lua -data_dir data/some_folder -rnn_size 512 -num_layers 2 -dropout 0.5
 ```

 While the model is training it will periodically write checkpoint files to the `cv` folder.
+The frequency with which these checkpoints are written is controlled with number of iterations, as specified with the `eval_val_every` option (e.g. if this is 1 then a checkpoint is written every iteration).

-You can use these checkpoints to generate text:
+We can use these checkpoints to generate text (discussed next).

 ### Sampling